Hermes (Greek stamp): The "large Hermes head" (1860–1901)

-A decree, dated on the following June 10, announced the choice of Hermes, messenger of the Gods in the Greek mythology as the effigy of the stamps.
-The stamps depict a profile of the Greek messenger god Hermes (Mercury) in a frame strongly resembling that used for contemporary stamps of France.
+The stamps depict a profile of the Greek messenger god Hermes (syncretized by the Romans as Mercury) in a frame strongly resembling that used for contemporary stamps of France.

-The nine values of the stamps of the "large Hermes head" are printed during more than twenty years (from 1861 to 1882) from the same nine typographic plates and stayed in circulation for 25 years (from 1861 to 1886) before to be used again, overprinted, in 1900–1901.
+The seven first values of the stamps of the "large Hermes head" were printed for more than twenty years (from 1861 to 1882.)
+They were derived from the same seven typographic plates and stayed in circulation for 25 years (from 1861 to 1886) before being used again, overprinted, in 1900–1901.

 The first set was issued on October 1, 1861.
-It consisted of seven denominations (1, 2, 5, 10, 20, 40 and 80 lepta).
-The 30 and 60 lepta stamps were introduced in 1876.
+It consisted of seven denominations (1 lepton, 2, 5, 10, 20, 40 & 80 lepta).

+The 30 & 60 lepta values were introduced in 1876 for the U.G.P. (ancestor of the U.P.U.) and for the harmonization of the international mail rates.

-The "large Hermes head" stamps are non perforated, with the exception of the two overprinted sets of 1900–1901, in imperforate sheets of 150 stamps.The individual stamps were separated at the counter using scissors, resulting in defects in a large proportion of them (cutting off part of the image).
+The "large Hermes head" stamps are non perforated, with the exception of the two overprinted sets of 1900–1901, in imperforate sheets of 150 stamps.
+The individual stamps were separated at the counter using scissors, resulting in defects in a large proportion of them (cutting off part of the image).
 However unofficial perforations were produced locally.
 The most commonly found is the so-called Athens perforation (11½).